gethomepage/homepage/docs/widgets/info/glances.md

     uptime: true # disabled by default
     disk: / # disabled by default, use mount point of disk(s) in glances.
 Can also be a list (see below)
     expanded: true # show the expanded view
+    used: false # show used values instead of free
     label: MyMachine # optional
 ```